Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Electron Preacceleration at Strong High- Shocks

 As demonstrated in a number of previous studies \citep[e.g.,][]{kato2010, bohdan2019b}, in high-$M_A$ shocks, filamentary magnetic structures are generated via the Weibel instability with the width $l_{f,w}\sim c/\omega_{\rm pi}$ and the separation $l_{f,s}\sim (1 - 10) c/\omega_{\rm pi}$, which result in a broad shock transition region with the length scale of $\sim 100 c/\omega_{\rm pi}$.
-In the linear stage, the generated magnetic field is transverse to the shock propagation direction and randomly oriented in the shock surface plane (the $y$-$z$ plane in our simulation setup), leading to the randomization of particle velocity distribution through the Lorentz deflection.
-Pronounced structures in the spatial distributions of the magnetic field component $B_z$, the energy density of the total magnetic field fluctuations $E_B= \delta B^2/8\pi$, and the ion number density $n_i$, shown in Figure \ref{f1} (b)-(d), clearly demonstrate the Weibel-induced filamentation in the shock transition.
-The magnetic field energy density increases up to the level of $\sim 1 \%$ of the bulk kinetic energy density, $E_{\rm kin} = (1/2) n_0m_i u_0^2$.
-So the magnetic field is amplified up to $B \sim 0.1 \sqrt{8\pi E_{\rm kin}}\sim 10^2 B_0$, which is much stronger than the initial background field.
-This is in a good agreement with previous PIC simulations and laser laboratory experiments \citep[e.g.,][]{kato2008,huntington2015}.
+Panels (a) and (b) of Figure \ref{f1} display the 2D spatial distributions of the two components of amplified magnetic fields, indicating $B_z\gg B_x$.
+In the case of unmagnetized shocks, during the linear stage, the generated magnetic field is mostly transverse to the shock propagation direction and randomly oriented in the shock surface plane (the $y$-$z$ plane in our simulation setup), leading to the randomization of the particle velocity distribution through the Lorentz deflection.
+Pronounced structures in the 2D spatial distributions of $B_z$, the energy density of the total magnetic field fluctuations $\mathcal{E}_B= \delta B^2/8\pi$, and the ion number density $n_i$, shown in panels (b), (c), and (f) of Figure \ref{f1}, clearly demonstrate the Weibel-induced filamentation in the shock transition.

+The magnetic field energy density increases up to the level of $\sim 1 \%$ of the bulk kinetic energy density, $\mathcal{E}_{\rm kin} = (1/2) n_0m_i u_0^2$.
+So the magnetic field is amplified up to $B \sim 0.1 \sqrt{8\pi \mathcal{E}_{\rm kin}}\sim 10^2 B_0$, which is much stronger than the initial background field.
+This is in a good agreement with previous PIC simulations and laboratory laser experiments \citep[e.g.,][]{kato2008,huntington2015}.
+On the other hand, previous studies recognized that the Weibel amplified fields decrease on ion-gyro scales in the postshock region \citep[e.g.,][]{kato2008,bohdan2021}.
+Such $B$-field decay is observed in our simulations as well.
+Thus, in order to obtain amplified magnetic fields on macroscopic MHD scales, we have to rely on other processes, such as resonant CR streaming and nonresonant Bell instabilities \citep{bell1978,bell2004,caprioli2014b}, and turbulent dynamo amplification \citep{giacalone2007,ji2016}.